 The tennis gods have been good to me this week!
 Tuesday night I attended the US Open Tennis at the Billie Jean King National Tennis Center in Flushing Meadows, New York, for an alum event with my boarding school, St. Mark’s!
 I’ve always enjoyed tennis, even though I’ve hardly ever played it.
-My best friend did used to take tennis lessons miami though, so that basically makes me the offspring of Serena Williams and Roger Federer.
+I would love to visit Wimbledon, considered one of the most pretigious tennis events of the year!
+If Wimbledon is on your bucket list too, then read more here!
+So as I said, I don’t really play tennis, but my best friend did used to take tennis lessons miami though, so that basically makes me the offspring of Serena Williams and Roger Federer.
 Anyway, we had night tickets for Arthur Ashe Stadium and got to see Serena and Federer under the lights.
 They easily won their matches while we socialized and reminisced with many generations of St. Markers.
 If you’re the type of person who likes to raise the stakes when you watch a tennis match, or any sport for that matter, then you may enjoy Fanduel’s sports betting platform.
 We could tell a few people at the match we watched had money in the game after we saw their reactions when Federer won.
 Check out their guide here – https://www.fanduel.com/sports-betting-guide.

 The patriotic entrance to the US Open once getting off the 7 train!